Protecting members and their welfare at work and beyond was a key theme of debates at UNISON’s higher education conference in Nottingham.

 Conference welcomed recent successes at King’s College London, the School of Oriental and African Studies in the capital and the London School of Economics to bring outsourced cleaners and other staff back in-house as directly employed university staff.

 But while campaigning against marketisation and outsourcing, conference agreed UNISON should also work to make sure that, where higher education institutions do outsource, they insist on decent employment standards from their contractors.

-As Katy Hall of the service group executive told delegates, too often “the contractor’s profit comes at a price – and that price is our members’ pay, pensions and terms and conditions.”
+As Katie Hall of the service group executive told delegates, too often “the contractor’s profit comes at a price – and that price is our members’ pay, pensions and terms and conditions.”

 Conference also agreed:

 - steps to support members with mental health issues;